Magnetic Polarisability of Octet Baryons via Lattice QCD: Fitting

 where $E_{\alpha}$ are the energies of this constructed state and $\lambda^{\alpha},\bar{\lambda}^{\alpha}$ are the couplings of the baryon interpolating fields to the baryon states at the sink and source respectively.
 Due to the asymmetric source and sink operators used here, the couplings are not adjoint.
 Taking the log

 which reaches a linear form in the long time limit once single-state isolation has been reached.
-As such, the $\chi^2_{\rm dof}$ of a linear fit to $\log G$ is an excellent metric for single state isolation of the underlying correlator.
+As such, the $\chi^2_{\rm d.o.f.}$ of a linear fit to $\log G$ is an excellent metric for single-state isolation of the underlying correlator.

-To provide an easy interface to the vast number of $\chi^2_{\rm dof}$ values which need to be checked, we produce a series of heat maps.
-The heat maps corresponding to the underlying correlators of the proton magnetic polarisability are shown in \autoref{fig:fitting:protonheatmaps}.
+To provide an easy interface to the vast number of $\chi^2_{\rm d.o.f.}$ values which need to be checked, we produce a series of heat maps.
+The heat maps corresponding to the underlying correlators of the proton magnetic polarizability are shown in \autoref{fig:fitting:protonheatmaps}.

 Each plot corresponds to a different underlying correlator.
-We must consider the zero-field correlator in addition to the aligned $G_{\uparrow\uparrow}$ and anti-aligned $G_{\uparrow\downarrow}$ correlators at each field strength.
+We must consider the zero-field correlator in addition to the aligned $G_{\uparrow\uparrow}$ and antialigned $G_{\uparrow\downarrow}$ correlators at each field strength.
 In each case we consider all windows which may be of interest.
-The heat maps clearly show that $t_s=21$, the starting time slice chosen in \autoref{fig:fitting:poorprotonfit} is too early.
+The heat maps clearly show that $t_s=21$, the starting time slice chosen in \autoref{fig:fitting:poorprotonfit}, is too early.

-Noting that the $\chi^2_{\rm dof}$ has a distribution, our absolute criteria for the choice of a starting time slice is the first three fit windows must satisfy the criteria $\chi^2_{\rm dof} < 2.5$.
+Noting that the $\chi^2_{\rm d.o.f.}$ has a distribution, our absolute criteria for the choice of a starting time slice is the first three fit windows must satisfy the criteria $\chi^2_{\rm d.o.f.} < 2.5$.
 We regard this criteria as a cut to ensure the fit windows considered in the averaging procedure described below are relevant and do not adversely affect the final result.
-At the same time, it is desirable to consider several meritorious fit windows such that an average weighted by the $\chi^2_{\rm dof}$ may be considered.
+At the same time, it is desirable to consider several meritorious fit windows such that an average weighted by the $\chi^2_{\rm d.o.f.}$ may be considered.
 The details of the weighted averaging are provided in \autoref{sec:weightedaveraging}.

-The criteria $\chi^2_{\rm dof} < 2.5$ corresponds to the three leftmost boxes in a row being blue, green, or yellow and this corresponds to plateau-like behaviour across 5 time slices.
+The criteria $\chi^2_{\rm d.o.f.} < 2.5$ corresponds to the three leftmost boxes in a row being blue, green, or yellow and this corresponds to plateaulike behavior across five time slices.
 Earliest possible starting time slices in each case according to the criteria have been highlighted with green text in the column denoting $t_s$.